Turkey Stuffing Meatballs

 Ingredients

-• Onion: finely chopped choose sweet or yellow for balanced flavor and sweetness
+• Onion: finely chopped provides sweetness and depth sweet or yellow onions work nicely

-• Celery: fresh and crisp to add classic stuffing flavor and moisture
+• Celery: fresh and crisp gives moisture and that classic stuffing flavor

-• Ground turkey breast: lean but not extra lean works best to keep the meatballs tender
+• Ground turkey breast: lean but not extra lean keeps the meatballs juicy and tender

-• Coarsely ground cornmeal or dry cornbread stuffing: provides hearty texture and depth use what you have on hand
+• Coarsely ground cornmeal or dry cornbread stuffing: contributes hearty texture and nostalgia use whatever you have on hand

-• Garlic powder: adds depth and savory notes choose pure powder without fillers
+• Garlic powder: offers a soft savory background note look for pure powder without fillers

-• Black pepper: freshly ground for gentle heat and brightness
+• Black pepper: freshly ground adds a gentle kick and freshness

 Instructions